| The “Fall” - A Second LookA Literary Analysis of Genesis 2:4-3:24

 the intended message.
 The entire narrative often carries the theological

 message, not just particular catch words or phrases.
+Finally, we need to recognize the

 limitations of our method.
 By focusing only on the story itself and its